 And reconciliation wouldn’t be difficult.
 My fellow travelers suggested the following scenario…

 The Metropolitan must initiate the effort because he is the head of the Church.
-He has the right to call of meeting in the Woodburn community.
+He has the right to call a meeting in the Woodburn community.
 Let him compose a letter, explaining that he seeks reconciliation, and send it to one of the local pastors.
-There will be a meeting at the designated date.
-All the elders will gather.
-At this meeting, the Metropolitan should read a short history of the persecutions, acknowledge that they were a great mistake and – as the head of the Russian Orthodox Church and the heir and representative of the late Patriarch Nikon – make a prostration before the elders.
+There could be a meeting at a designated date.
+All the elders could gather.
+At this meeting, the Metropolitan could read a short history of the persecutions, acknowledge that this was a great mistake and – as the head of the Russian Orthodox Church and the heir and representative of the late Patriarch Nikon – make a prostration before the elders.

-What will happen next?
-If the Holy Spirit is present, there will be peace, love and tears of joy.
-This will be followed by protracted discussions about unit.
-Nikon’s innovations will be at the center of the discussion.
+What could happen next?
+If the Holy Spirit is present, there could be peace, love and tears of joy.
+This could be followed by protracted discussions about unity.
+Nikon’s innovations could be at the center of the discussion.
 Of course, you know better how to show that the Russian Orthodox Church has not lost the grace of Apostolic succession, that there have been righteous people in the Church even after Nikon, and that unity in the Faith does not preclude diversity in its outward expression.